-This placement is appropriate for a second year student who is in the Clinical Social Work track.
+This placement is appropriate for a second-year student who is in the Clinical Social Work track.
 Clinical MSW interns may provide weekly individual counseling, co-lead a psychotherapy group with a senior staff clinician, lead a CAPS workshop following extensive training, and perform alcohol and drug assessments.
 Interns with this placement may participate in community outreach programming.
 There may be opportunities to participate in specific clinical treatment programs (e.g. attend Dialectical Behavioral Therapy (DBT) treatment team meetings and co-lead a DBT group).
-Interns with this placement will participate in three weekly supervision sessions for a total of 4 supervision hours per week (individual supervision, group psychotherapy supervision, and alcohol/substance assessment supervision).
+Interns with this placement will participate in three weekly supervision sessions for a total of four supervision hours per week (individual supervision, group psychotherapy supervision, and alcohol/substance assessment supervision).

 Alcohol and other Drug Assistance Program (ADAP) Clinical Social Work Internship

 This is a Division of Addiction and Mental Health Services licensed placement for second-year Addiction Counselor Training (ACT) students.
 This placement meets the requirements for hours mandated by the licensing board for Licensed Clinical Alcohol and Drug Counselor (LCADC) hours, with supervision carried out by as licensed clinical social worker (LCSW) LCADC.
 Working with ADAP staff members, the intern will have the opportunity to develop assessment and diagnostic skills along the substance use continuum, receive training in cognitive-behavioral therapy and motivational interviewing techniques, and work with both mandated and voluntary students who have substance use issues.
 There are also opportunities for group counseling experiences and outreach in a multidisciplinary environment.